 Psychogenic Urinary Retention

 Urophobia is a related but different phobia.
 It is actually the fear of urine or urinating.
 It stems from a Greek term meaning urine (uro) fear (phobia).
 This phobia describes a fear of urine itself or all things urine related.
 It differs therefore to paruresis which is a fear of passing urine when other people are around and being judged by them accordingly.
-Don’t get these names confused as they are different fears.
+Don’t get these names confused as they are very different fears.

 The Different Names Of Paruresis